99designs/ergo/README.md

 A light-weight library for processing requests and responses in PHP5.3.
 Provides a closure-based infrastructure for routing, controllers and templating.

+The name is from the latin, Cogito ergo sum.
+"I think, therefore I am".

 Install
 -------